SC: Briefly describe your musical past?

 SC: What was your most memorable party experience?

-P: Any Goa Gil party deserves to be called the most memorable.
-Who has been to his parties knows what I am talking about.
 As far as other events I’ve been too, the most powerful psychedelic adventures for me were the CCC warehouse parties in San Francisco.
 I still haven’t seen anything like that.
-The energy was so intense, the vibe was so underground, – that’s what made me so excited about this music.
-Unfortunately, that era is gone.
+The energy was so intense, the vibe was so underground—that’s what made me so excited about this music.
+Unfortunately, that era is gone, yet its essence lives on, much like the timeless appeal of a classic Craftsman or the bold lines of a Contemporary home.
+These events, these styles, they leave an indelible mark on our preferences and continue to influence us long after the music has faded, as we search for a place to call home.

 SC: What kinds of music do you listen to besides trance music?